 Finding an Alternative to Poly Mailers

-Poly mailers are inexpensive, thin, lightweight, durable, difficult to tear, and a single size can easily fit a variety of different items.
-But poly mailers are made with plastic (which is why they have all of these qualities!).
-If you are looking to go plastic-free, finding an alternative to poly mailers is often the first - and most important - step.
+Poly mailers are standard eCommerce packaging for apparel.
+They are inexpensive, thin, lightweight, and durable, but they are also made with plastic, so if you're looking to go plastic-free, finding an alternative to poly mailers is often the first - and most important - step.

-What should you look in a Paper Mailer?
+What to Look For in a Paper Mailer

-There are a variety of paper-based mailers out there, ranging in strength, protection, shape, and flexibility.
+There are various paper mailers on the market, ranging in strength, protection, shape, and flexibility.
 As you begin exploring paper-based alternatives to poly mailers, consider the following features.

-Strength and durability: Are you packaging something heavy or bulky (like a jacket or a backpack) or something fairly small and lightweight (like socks)?
-Do you typically have several items that ship out to a customer in one package, or are most of your orders for single items?
+Strength and Durability: Are you packaging something heavy or bulky like a jacket or backpack?
+Or something fairly small and lightweight like socks?
+Do you typically have several items that ship in one package, or are most of your orders for single items?

-Cost: You will likely see higher costs when you move from poly mailers to plastic-free alternatives, both in the product itself, as well as in the cost of shipping packaging to you, and in your outbound shipments.
+Cost: You will likely see higher costs when you move from poly mailers to plastic-free alternatives, both in the product itself, as well as in the cost of shipping packaging to you your customers.
 However, thicker, stronger options certainly cost more than thinner ones.

-Weather or liquid protection: Is your product very sensitive to weather issues?
-If so, will you need thicker, stronger paperboard, a cushioned mailer, or a box?
+Weather or Liquid Protection: Is your product very sensitive to weather?
+If so, will you need thicker, stronger paperboard, a poly bag, a cushioned mailer, or a box?

-Thinking through the above questions will help you clarify the most important features you need to look for when choosing a new packaging solutions.
+Thinking these through will help clarify the most important features required when choosing new packaging solutions.